JoanStinson/CandyCrush/README.md

 # Candy Crush

-A simple Candy Crush implementation using a 2D game engine architecture with C++ and SDL (MVC pattern)..
+A simple Candy Crush implementation using a 2D game engine architecture with C++ and SDL (MVC pattern).

 <p align="center">
   <a>